 Our Student Exchange Program allows our community’s next generation of leaders to reach across geographical bounds to experience the variety of life and culture the world offers.

-Our program sends Tempe high school students to spend five weeks abroad with a host family in our sister cities and host students from those cities here in Tempe.
+Our program sends high school students who are residents of Tempe to send four to five weeks abroad with a host family in our sister cities and host students from those cities here in Tempe.
 We do this because we believe these cultural experiences are an investment in the future of our Tempe youth.
-More than 700 Tempe teens have had the opportunity to experience another culture firsthand and be ambassadors for Tempe worldwide.
+More than 800 Tempe teens have had the opportunity to experience another culture firsthand and be ambassadors for Tempe worldwide.

 How does Tempe Sister Cities promote peace and goodwill?